 4. A 3.5mm Headphone Jack & Physical Buttons

 Lately, two things are starting to disappear from smartphones, and we don’t like it.
-Samsung is one of the few remaining manufacturers that still offers a headphone jack with phones, and we’re afraid they’ll ditch it on the Galaxy S11.
+Samsung is one of the few remaining manufacturers that still offers a headphone jack with phones, well, until the Note 10, and we’re pretty sure they’ll get rid of it for the Galaxy S11 too, sadly.

 Basically, we want Samsung to stick with the headphone jack, microSD slot, and physical buttons for a little longer.
 Don’t remove the buttons until Android’s software is good enough that we don’t need them.
 And don’t remove all the ports in favor of slower wireless charging technology.
 Just don’t.